ernesto-sun/Total.HTM-Easy/_Total/s/_README.txt

               The Total.HTM Static-Dir: /_Total/s/
 -------------------------------------------------------------

-This is a folder ment to put all your static assets you want to be part of the release.
+This is a folder meant to put all your static assets you want to be part of the release.

 Note: The entire folder is copied over to the release recursively.

-Here is the place for any kind of asset thats not image, not font, not css, and not JS.
+Here is the place for any kind of asset thats not image, not font, not CSS, and not JS.
 Such as:

 * Audio